-We provide a four-year warranty on our t:slim Pump to end user customers and may replace any pumps that do not function in accordance with the product specifications.
+We provide a four-year warranty on our t:slim pump to end user customers and may replace any pumps that do not function in accordance with the product specifications.
 Any pump returned to us may be refurbished and redeployed.
 Additionally, we offer a six month warranty on t:slim cartridges and infusion sets.
 Estimated warranty costs are recorded at the time of shipment.
-Warranty costs are estimated based on the current product cost, actual experience and expected failure rates from test studies performed in conjunction with the clearance of our product with the FDA to support the longevity and reliability of our t:slim Pump.
+Warranty costs are estimated based on the current new and refurbished product costs, actual experience and expected failure rates from test studies performed in conjunction with the clearance of our product with the FDA to support the longevity and reliability of our t:slim pump.
 We evaluate the reserve quarterly and make adjustments when appropriate.
-Previously, we have estimated the product cost with the current new pump cost.
-Beginning in the fourth quarter of 2013, we estimated the product cost with a mix of new and refurbished pump costs.
-This change reduced our liability at December 31, 2013 by \$0.5 million, decreased loss from operations and net loss by \$0.5 million and decreased the loss per share by \$0.17 per share.
-At December 31, 2013 and 2012, the warranty reserve was \$1.1 million and \$0.3 million, respectively.
-Of the \$1.1 million warranty reserve at December 31, 2013, \$0.5 million was recorded as a component of other current liabilities and \$0.6 million was recorded in other long-term liabilities.
-In addition, of the total \$1.1 million warranty reserve at December 31, 2013, \$0.3 million was related to potential replacement associated with the voluntary product recall of selected lots of cartridges.
+At December 31, 2014 and 2013, the warranty reserve was \$2.0 million and \$1.1 million, respectively.
+Of the total warranty reserve at December 31, 2014 and 2013, zero and \$0.3 million was related to potential replacements associated with the voluntary product recall of selected lots of cartridges.
 Actual warranty costs have not differed materially from estimated amounts reserved.